-Iron deficiency anemia, prevention in areas where anemia prevalence is ≥40% (off-label): Oral: Menstruating women (non-pregnant females of reproductive potential): 30 to 60 mg daily for 3 consecutive months in a year (WHO 2016a)
+Iron-deficiency anemia, prevention in areas where anemia prevalence is ≥40% (off-label use): Oral: Menstruating women (nonpregnant females of reproductive potential): 30 to 60 mg elemental iron/day for 3 consecutive months in a year (WHO 2016a).

 Lower doses (15 to 50 mg elemental iron/day) may have similar efficacy and less GI adverse events (eg, nausea, constipation) as compared to higher doses (eg, 150 mg elemental iron/day) (Rimon 2005).

-Note: Dose expressed in terms of elemental iron; ferrous gluconate contains ~12% elemental iron:
+Dietary reference intake (IOM 2001): Note: Dose expressed in terms of elemental iron; ferrous gluconate contains ~12% elemental iron.

 0 to 6 months: 0.27 mg/day (adequate intake)